Student Entrepreneurship Fund

 If you are selected to receive support from the Student Entrepreneurship Fund, you will be required to sign an agreement indicating acceptance of the terms outlined for the SEF before you receive the award.

-At that point, you will receive payment of 50% of the total award value, with payment for the remaining 50% of the total award to be issued after you’ve completed your interim reporting requirements.
-When the final report is due, you will be contacted to arrange the return of unspent or undocumented funds to LaunchNET.
+At that point, you will receive payment of 100% of the total award value, with the understanding that you are required to complete the requirements of funding in addition to the final report.
+When the final report is due, you will be contacted to arrange the return of unspent or undocumented funds to CWRU Entrepreneurship.

 Please contact bxe88@case.edu with any questions regarding the Student Entrepreneurship Fund.